 I got to stay in a treehouse for the first time and it was everything I imagined and more.

-Imagine waking up to the sound of the birds in the trees with not a window in sight to stand between you and the ocean air gracing your lungs.
+You wake up to the sound of the birds in the trees.
+There’s not a window in sight to stand between you and the ocean air gracing your lungs.

-Imagine opening your eyes to the glimmers of golden light breaking through the clouds as the sun starts to appear over the horizon to warm the sky.
+You open your eyes to the glimmers of golden light breaking through the clouds.
+The sun starts to appear over the horizon to warm the sky.

-Now imagine freshening up in the open shower with herbal washes before popping on your dressing gown and having a Kenyan coffee arrive at your doorstep.
+Now you freshen up in the open shower with herbal washes before popping on your dressing gown and having a Kenyan coffee arrive at your doorstep.

-You take half an hour to look across the contrasting blues of the ocean and the reefs that lay within it, pondering on whether you’d rather take the four minute walk to dips your toes in the ocean or tuck into a freshly made breakfast first.
+You take half an hour to look across the contrasting blues of the ocean and the reefs that lay within it.
+You think about whether you’d rather take the four minute walk to dips your toes in the ocean or tuck into a freshly made breakfast first.

-You remember the day is yours to design as you wish, the handcrafted food beaming with nutrition is to be served at a time of your convenience and the beach will be there all day long.
+Smiling, you remember the day is yours to design as you wish.
+The handcrafted food beaming with nutrition is to be served at a time of your convenience.
+The beach will be there all day long.
 You remember there’s a yoga class on the rooftop in half an hour and decide that the world can wait because you’ve arrived.

 Let me show you around…

-Staying at Watamu Treehouse is a once in a lifetime experience and one I was so happy to have with my mum to celebrate her year of turning 50.
+Staying at Watamu Treehouse is a once in a lifetime experience.
+I was so happy to share it with my mum to celebrate her year of turning 50.

 Come with us to the beach…

-There are actually only seven bedrooms in this hand crafted treehouse which are spread between two towers, all with unique interior design as you will have seen in the pictures above.
-All of them though, encapsulate the Watamu Treehouse values: getting in touch with nature, elegant simplicity, outdoor living, rejuvenation and natural beauty.
+There are seven bedrooms in this hand crafted treehouse.
+They’re spread between two towers, all with unique interior design.
+All of them encapsulate the Watamu Treehouse values: getting in touch with nature, elegant simplicity, outdoor living, rejuvenation and natural beauty.

-Watamu Treehouse was set up by the owner Paul as a home for wellness, with intention of being part of each guests individual journey to healing and good health.
-Should you wish to immerse yourself fully in the Treehouse, you can book a full board experience where the incredible on site chefs will nourish your body with insanely tasty and nutritious hand crafted meals.
+Watamu Treehouse was set up by the owner Paul as a home for wellness, with the intention of being part of each guest’s individual journey to healing and good health.
+Should you wish to immerse yourself fully in the Treehouse, you can book a full board experience.
+This includes the on site chefs nourishing your body with insanely tasty and nutritious hand crafted meals.

-It is recommended though, that you go half board which is exactly what we did.
-This leaves room to explore the town and support the local businesses – a chance to indulge in the Kenyan culture and cuisine.
+It is recommended though that you go half board, which is exactly what we did.
+This leaves room to explore the town and support the local businesses.
+This is the perfect chance to indulge in the Kenyan culture and cuisine.

-Whilst staying at Watamu Treehouse there is a wealth of opportunity to engage in outdoor adventure and physical activity all of which is presented to you upon arrival in the guest welcome pack.
-If there’s anything in particular that you’d like to do that you cannot find, Paul is so accommodating and i’m sure will help organise an experience tailored to your desires.
+Whilst staying at Watamu Treehouse there is a wealth of opportunity to engage in outdoor adventure and physical activity.
+This is all presented to you upon arrival in the guest welcome pack.
+If there’s anything in particular that you’d like to do that you cannot find, Paul is so accommodating and I’m sure will help organise an experience tailored to your desires.

 – private yoga / fitness session